Sage-Vines/CloudComputingProjectTwo/README.md

 ## Enhancements

 - **ConfigMap content** - Terraform fills in templates/index.html.tpl
-  using whatever values chosen for hero_card_title, hero_card_message, and the list of blurbs.
+  using whatever values chosen for card_title, card_message, and the list of blurbs.
 Updating the varfiables will update the pages automaticaly.

 - **Accent & highlight chips** - accent_hex and highlights
   control the pills without touching CSS.